ddaskan/lyrics-gen/README.md

 # Lyrics-Gen
-This repository is for the project Lyrics-Gen. The repository is *not complete*, some functions, scripts and data are not included intentionally such as `functions_preprocess.py` or app scripts.
+This repository is for the project Lyrics-Gen. The repository is *not complete*.
+Some functions, scripts and data are not included intentionally such as `functions_preprocess.py` or app scripts.

 ## Post
 [Can Artificial Intelligence compose music?](http://www.doganaskan.com/blog/posts/2017-06-10.html)